ayush-29byte/APP-LAB-SOLUTIONS/README.md

 The files with "procd" belongs to lab 2 i.e. PROCEDURAL PROGRAMMING

-The files with "oop" belongs to lab 3 i.e. PBJECT ORIENTED PROGRAMMING
+The files with "oop" belongs to lab 3 i.e. OBJECT ORIENTED PROGRAMMING

+The files with "event driven" belongs to lab 4 i.e. EVENT DRIVEN PROGRAMMING

+The files with "declarative" belongs to lab 5 i.e. DECLARATIVE PROGRAMMING